dan3lson/talk-to-me-nice/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Talk to Me Nice

+A traditional Rails app where users can sign up and chat with one another in real time.
+This is done with Action Cable and its usage of WebSockets.

-Things you may want to cover:
+Things to note:

-* Ruby version
+* Ruby version: 2.7.3

-* System dependencies

-* Configuration
+* Rails version: 6.0.3

-* Database creation

-* Database initialization
+* Postgresql database

+To run this repo locally:
+- clone it
+- `bundle install`
+- `rails db:create`
+- `rails db:migrate`
+- `rails db:seed`, if you want to jump right in with two dummy users

-* How to run the test suite
+* Run the lite test suite with `bundle exec rspec`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...